kajott/GIPS/ShaderFormat.md

 - `uniform sampler2D gips_tex`\
   The input texture.
 Note that it's always top-down (i.e. (0,0) is on the upper-left corner).
+- `vec4 pixel(in vec2 pos)`\
+  Fetch a texel at the specified position in the coordinate system that has been set up in a `@coord` token before a pass's `run` function.\
+  This is technically a wrapper around the GLSL `textureLod` function that operates on `gips_tex` with appropriate coordinate transformations and a LOD of 0.

 ## Multi-Pass Filters